Khloe Kardashian Reveals She Contracted COVID-19 Earlier This Year [Video]

 “I mean, my gut tells me she does, just because she’s so sick.
 And, that really scares me for her, ’cause I can tell that she’s now getting scared and that she’s really nervous about it.”

 Kim recently opened up about her experience taking care of Kanye West when he contracted COVID-19.
-On the Joe Rogan experience, Kanye admitted he only had mild symptoms.
+On The Joe Rogan Experience, Kanye admitted he only had mild symptoms.
 Khloe’s situation seemed vastly different as she was vomiting, shaking, and had hot and cold flashes.
 She said she also had terrible headaches and chest burns from all the coughing.

 Comments